Mariel-Siravegna/msiravegna/content/authors/admin/_index.md

 - Visitors
 ---

-I am Ph.D. candidate in economics at Georgetown University with interest in applied econometrics, gender and labor markets.
+I am Ph.D. candidate in economics at Georgetown University with interest in applied econometrics, gender and labor economics.